ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {{!RFC6844}}.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

-Clients access the directory by sending a GET request to the directory URI.
+Clients access the directory by sending a GET request to the directory URL.

 ~~~~~~~~~~
 HTTP/1.1 200 OK